 Culture and sensitivities (e.g., reporting of multi-resistant tuberculosis or drug-resistant gonococcus or pneumococcus) can be reported using the HL7 electronic messaging standard in a number of different ways.
 Consequently, many vendors and large laboratories use varying methods to account for variations in the systems with which they work while still staying within the standard definitions.
 To improve consistency when implementing new or upgrading existing laboratory results interfaces, and considering that culture and susceptibilities reporting is a critical component of electronic, laboratory-based public health reporting, this IG requires a specific approach, using parent-child relationship, when reporting microbiology results for this message profile that shall be supported.

-Both parent and child(ren) must be in the same message and the parent must precede its child(ren).
+Both parent and child(ren) SHALL be in the same message and the parent SHALL precede its child(ren).

 Template for Culture Results